-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, Xbox One

 Mafia: Definitive Edition is a ground-up remake of the original 2002 PS2 game.
 Everything about this classic game has been rebuilt for modern consoles and the results are excellent.
-Developer Hanger 13 has managed to keep the PS2 charm of the original game while building a completely modern experience.
-It’s one of the better remakes of recent years.
-The open world of Lost Heaven is sublime.
+Developer Hanger 13 has managed to keep the charm of the original PS2 game while also building a completely modern experience.
+It’s one of the better remakes of recent years and the open world of Lost Heaven is sublime.
 Similar to LA Noire, it recreates the feeling of a major city in the first half of the 20th century perfectly.
-The game can be bought alone or as part of the Mafia Trilogy which includes a remastered Mafia II and Mafia III with all the DLC.
-The Trilogy is well worth purchasing.
+The game can be bought alone or as part of the Mafia Trilogy which includes a remastered Mafia II and Mafia III with all available DLC.
+The trilogy is well worth purchasing.

 #13 Horizon Zero Dawn + Forbidden West